Half-Life: Alyx: Gameplay

 Half-Life Alyx is a first-person shooter played in virtual reality (VR).
 Players control the Resistance member Alyx Vance, who fights the Combine, an alien empire that has conquered Earth.
 Like previous Half-Life games, Alyx incorporates combat, puzzles, exploration and narrative.
 Players use VR to get supplies, use interfaces, throw objects and use weapons.
 Like the gravity gun from Half-Life 2, the gravity gloves allow players to pick up objects from a distance.
+By solving hacking puzzles, Alyx can interact with Combine technology.

 Alyx includes elements of survival horror, with frightening encounters and scarce ammunition.
 In one chapter, players encounter Jeff, a blind monster attracted to sound, and must move quietly and throw objects to distract him.
-Alien spores in this chapter cause Alyx to cough, which players can prevent by holding their hands over their mouths.
+Alien spores in the area cause Alyx to cough, which players can prevent by holding their hands over their mouths.

 Alyx supports all VR headsets compatible with SteamVR, including the Valve Index, HTC Vive, Oculus Rift, Meta Quest and all Windows Mixed Reality headsets.
 As the gameplay was designed for VR, Valve said they had no plans for a non-VR version.
 Alyx also supports user mods via the Steam Workshop.